Saturday, November 23, 2024

 In the KJV the word Paradise only appears in the New Testament, that's because that Greek word is used for the Garden of Eden in the LXX and Revelation 2:7 confirms that’s still what it refers to.
 That Paradise is in “Heaven” currently according to 2 Corinthians 12:4 but in Revelation 21-22 it returns to Earth as part of the New Jerusalem in the New Creation, which is also called The Lamb’s Wife.

-There is no marrying or giving in marriage in the Resurrection because we are all the Body of Christ is a Polycule.
+There is no marrying or giving in marriage in the Resurrection because the Body of Christ is a Polycule.

 No comments: